alex-gilson/Variable-Dumper/README.md

 DUMP_VAR(myVector, "myVector");
 ```

-For the case where you are dealing with a c style array or when you want to reduce the number of values being printed of a container, you can set up a size.
+For the case where you are dealing with a c style array or when you want to reduce the number of values printed from a container, you can set up a size.

 ```C++
 int array[] = {1,2,3};